akpax/LoadClusterScheduler/README.md

 ## Summary
 This is a command line tool that uses the KMeans and MeanShift from sklearn to cluster data in a specified cell range in an xlsx document.
 It outputs a timestamped "cluster report" folder to the desktop containing a .csv file with the user input and labels and a visualization plot if the number of features is less than 3.

-## Use Case
-This tool was meant to aid in developing construction schedules in my day-to-day workflow as a structural engineer.

-Scenario: Imagine you have 100 columns in a building under various compressive and possibly lateral forces.
-Some columns have a lot of force on them and need to be large, while others have smaller forces and can be significantly smaller.
-We need to choose column sizes for the project to give to a contractor, but they must be large enough to withstand the load applied to them.
-One extreme would be to take the largest load, size a very large column, and specify that for all the columns in the building.
-However, this is inefficient because most columns do not need to be that large and can be made smaller to save material and money.
-On the other hand, specifying different column sizes for each load, while efficient material-wise, is very tedious for a contractor to build and error-prone.
-Enter the LoadClusterScheduler tool: This tool groups columns with similar loads into clusters, allowing for efficient material usage while not providing too many options.

 ## Set Up
 The source code can be downloaded and used with an interpreter.
 However, executables are provided for those wanting to run the application without installing python and an IDE.